cs396-web-dev/spring2021/pages/_assignments/lab06.md

 #### Testing
 Test your route using POSTMAN or the `config/requests.rest` file that we made for you (which requires the REST Client extension in VS Code).
 If your route is successful, you should see a JWT token in your response body.
-* If you have the time (recommended), you can also write some logic so that this HTML Form [http://localhost:8081/login.html](http://localhost:8081/login.html) posts to the endpoint (optional, but recommended).

 {:#step2}
 ### Part 2: Data Protection Using Middleware